VitalyKrenel/tgchannel2csv/README.md

 Telegram Desktop has export, but it doesn't produce CSV AND occasionally it requires you to wait for security reasons up to 24 hours.

+## Alternatives
-In case you have chat exported already, you would rather use
+1. In case you already have a chat exported in HTML format - you could use [telegram export converter](https://github.com/gabekanegae/telegram-export-converter).
+Didn't try myself, but it seems a good option if you have whole lot of posts.

+2. In case you have `apiId` and `apiHash` - you could use [telegram channel downloader](https://github.com/abhishekjnvk/telegram-channel-downloader).
+Didn't try myself - for some reason when I needed to do it, my.telegram.org/apps decided not to issue apiId and hash for me 🙂

-## How it works?
+## ❓How it works?

 Review the src to see the script.
 It's a basic parser that relies on t.me/s/ fetching posts using `?before=` query.
 I've deployed the original to Cloudflare Workers using Wrangler.
 No UI as I didn't have much time.

-## Potential ideas to develop the project
+## 🗺️ Potential ideas to develop the project
+*If you want to have fan or maybe I come back here in the future.*

 - [ ] Add ways to chat with ChatGPT immediately
 - [ ] Make text of the post more readable
 - [ ] Classify posts into topics or build a graph of topics